Konrad Dobler

 Konrad Waldemar Dobler (born 27 April 1957 in Alt-Asbach, Rotthalmünster, Lower Bavaria) is a former long-distance runner from Germany, who twice represented his native country at the Summer Olympics: 1992 and 1996.
-He set his personal best (2:11:57) in the men's marathon in 1991.
+He set his personal best time of 2:11:57 in the 1991 London Marathon.

 Dobler is a policeman by occupation.
 He was mayor of Langerringen in Swabia between 2002 and 2020.